 What Works Well

 Comprehensive tool coverage.
-Dashboard discovery, retrieval, and modification.
-Datasource querying across Prometheus, Loki, ClickHouse, CloudWatch, and Elasticsearch.
-Alert rule management, notification routing, incident response, and annotation management.
-This is one of the deepest tool sets of any MCP server we’ve reviewed.
+70+ tools across 16 categories make this the deepest BI MCP tool set available.
+Dashboard discovery, retrieval, modification, and patch operations.
+Datasource querying across Prometheus, Loki, ClickHouse, CloudWatch, InfluxDB, and Elasticsearch.
+Alert rule management, notification routing, incident response, annotation management, and Sift investigation.

 Context-window optimization.
 Dashboard content is optimized for LLM consumption — large Grafana dashboards that would blow up a context window are intelligently summarized.
-This is a thoughtful touch that shows the team understands how MCP servers actually get used.
+JSONPath-based property extraction lets agents pull specific data without loading entire dashboards.

 Configurable tool loading.
 You can choose which tools to expose to the MCP client.
 If you only need dashboard queries and don’t want alerting tools taking up context window space, you can disable them.
 This is best-practice MCP server design.